 Hiking the Via Alpina: An Eight-Country Trek Across the Alps

-Imagine chucking commitments, selling possessions, tossing routine, and then setting off on an eight-country trek across the Alps.
+Imagine chucking commitments, selling possessions, tossing routine, and then set off on an eight-country trek across the Alps.

 After decades of hiking some of the world’s great trails, adventurer Brandon Wilson heard about the Via Alpina, paths running the length of the Alps across eight countries.
 Besides offering immersion into Alpine life and wilderness, it would be the ultimate physical challenge.